RWS/studio-api-docs/apiconcepts/translationmemory/updating_translation_memories.md

 Updating Translation Memories
 ====
-A TM is updated while the user is translating or editing a document in Trados Studio 2017.
+A TM is updated while the user is translating or editing a document in Trados Studio.

 While a translator is translating the following update scenarios will apply: